bagustris/disertasi-ser/s3_note.md

 - in math, logit function is simply the logarithm of the odds: logit(x) = log(x / (1 – x)).
 - in tensorflow, tt's a name that it is thought to imply that this Tensor is the quantity that is being mapped to probabilities by the Softmax (input to softmax).
 - end-to-end loss, minimize D1 (intra-personal) and maximize D2 (inter-personal), D1 and D2 is distant between (audio) embedding (in spekaker verification, need to be confirmed)
+- Most MFCC uses 30 ms of window, this result spectral shape will the same for smaller.
+This is maybe why removing silence gives better performance.
+- To capture the dynamics of emotion, maybe the use of delta and delta-delta will be better.
+- Why removing will improve SER performance?
+Intuition.
+Silence is small noise, it may come from hardware, electrical of ambient noise.
+If it is included in speech emotion processing, the extracted feature may be not relevant because it extracts feature from small noise, not the speech.
+By removing this part, the extracted feature will only comes from speech not silence.
+Therefore, this is why the result better.